informidas/vba-toolbox/README.md

  ' This is a second comment
 </code></pre>

+ For example: <br>

-#### Printing Messages to the screen
+#### Printing Messages to the screen (Using MsgBox keyword)
 An important part of programming is printing messages to the screen to interact with users.
-In VBA, we print messages to the screen using message boxes.
-To generate a message box, type the following:
+In VBA, we print messages to the screen using mthe *MsgBox* built-in function.
+It takes one mandatory input parameter for a message string, as well as a number of other optional parameters. <br>To generate a message box, type the following:

 <pre><code>
   msgbox("your message goes here between the quotes")